nethack-yanis/nethack-yanis.github.io/_bigideas/New_roles.md

 * Quest involves lots of golems.
 * Quest artifact grants double damage with tools and gives blessed charging when invoked.
 * Gnome is a playable race.
+* Has a special tool, an artificer's knife, which they can use for ring crafting.
+This works by removing the gem from the ring and replacing it with another gem.
+Not specified how this works for non-gem rings or rings containing things like black onyx or pearl which aren't obtainable gems; possibly these are just uncraftable.
+Crafting a ring like this may destroy it depending on the beatitude of the knife, 75%/90%/99% for B/U/C for non-Artificers, 20%/50%/80% for Artificers.
 Also see [dtsund's proposed Tinker role](https://nethackwiki.com/wiki/User:Jonadab/ClassOverhaul#Item_User:_Tinker).

 ### Druid